 Short-term Care Quality

-This facility also received a positive short-term care score.
-Indeed, we gave them a B in that area, which happens to be one of our better.
+This facilities second most favorable area is short-term care.
+We gave it a grade of B- in this category.
+This is basically a slightly below average score in this category.
 Our short-term care grades are presumably most meaningful for people requiring rehabilitation services.
 Rehabilitation usually requires additional skilled nursing services.
 This means not merely nursing, but also physical and speech therapy, as well as other types of therapy.
-Fortunately, it looks like this nursing home employs registered nurses.
-Not every nursing home employs these skilled professionals.
-On the other hand, based on the information this nursing home provided, it does not look like the facility employs physical therapists.
-Lastly, we looked at the percentage of patients who who were able to eventually return home from this nursing home.
-We found that 0 percent of this nursing home's patients returned home.
+Unfortunately, this nursing home was below average in terms of its quantity of physical therapy and registered nurse hours provided to its patients based on the metrics we assessed.
+The important question is whether this also impacted quality of care.
+The final datapoint we considered in this category is the percentage of patients who who were able to eventually return home from the nursing home.
+We found that just 0 percent of this nursing home's patients returned home.
+This figure was below average.

 Does this page answer your questions about Cedars Healthcare Center?